Abu Loza's Bath: Improvements and restoration

-1981 Restoration Attempt
+1981 restoration attempt

 In addition to the restoration and improvement efforts undertaken during the Ottoman and Second Saudi Empires, Abu Loza's Bath underwent further restoration in the 1980s, facilitated by the Mudar Charitable Society.
 The General Authority for Tourism and National Heritage has declined multiple proposals for funding restoration work, prioritizing the preservation of the heritage landmark by avoiding the use of materials that could jeopardize its historical integrity.

 The municipality of Qatif, in collaboration with the Mudhar Charitable Society, undertook efforts to revitalize Abu Loza's Bath.
 This initiative included addressing structural issues, such as repairing cracks, and involved the use of cement in restoring the dome and various walls.
 The floors were tiled with ground bricks as part of the renovation.

 However, the restoration process introduced elements that were not in harmony with the bath's original character, raising concerns among preservationists.
 The lack of oversight by archaeological specialists, including the collapse of ceilings and the installation of iron skewers in the bath's corridors, which further compromised the integrity of this historic site.

-Community Initiatives and Development Proposals
+Community initiatives and development proposals

 Between 2010s and the early 2020s, the deteriorating state of the bathhouse prompted numerous community-led initiatives and municipal proposals aimed at its preservation: